public-activity/public_activity/README.md

 <% end %>
 ```

-The activity will be wrapped with the `app/views/layouts/activity` layout, in the above example.
+The activity will be wrapped with the `app/views/layouts/_activity.erb` layout, in the above example.

+**Important**: please note that layouts for activities are also partials.
+Hence the `_` prefix.

 #### Activity views